vuejs/docs/src/guide/extras/rendering-mechanism.md

 2. **Mount**: The runtime renderer invokes the render functions, walks the returned virtual DOM tree, and creates actual DOM nodes based on it.
 This step is performed as a [reactive effect](./reactivity-in-depth), so it keeps track of all reactive dependencies that were used.

 3. **Patch**: When a dependency used during mount changes, the effect re-runs.
 This time, a new, updated Virtual DOM tree is created.
 The runtime renderer walks the new tree, compares it with the old one, and applies necessary updates to the actual DOM.
-This process is also known as "diffing" or "reconciliation".

 ![render pipeline](./images/render-pipeline.png)